 Many people have experienced a nose bleed or two in their life.
 Most of the time it only lasts a few minutes and then stops.
-There are several things that cause a nosebleed and not all of them are harmless.
+Nosebleeds can be a little scary, but most of the time they aren’t a sign of anything serious and can be treated at home.
+But, there are several things that cause a nosebleed and not all of them are harmless.

 Causes for Nosebleeds

-- Dry Air – Simply breathing in dry air can cause damage in the delicate blood vessels in the nose.
+- Dry Air – Simply breathing in dry air can cause damage to the delicate blood vessels in the nose.

 - Nose Picking – This can break a blood vessel in your nose.

 - Allergies – Allergies can cause inflammation in the tissues of the nose and lead to bleeding.

 - Sinusitis – An inflammation of the sinuses or the air-filled areas that open into the nose can lead to nosebleeds.

 - The Common Cold – Inflamed sinuses and sneezing from common colds can cause the blood vessels to burst.